dmak/jaxb-xew-plugin/README.md

 - Verify your outgoing changeset.
 Make sure that:
   - your changeset is _minimal and sufficient_ for the feature implementation
   - your formatting rules have not caused changes in each and every line (e.g. due to end-of-line markers)
+  - unit tests run successfully
 - Commit to your own fork, mentioning the ticket number in commit message (`Implemented nice feature (fixes #22)`).
 Check [here](https://github.com/blog/831-issues-2-0-the-next-generation) the commit message syntax sugar.
 - [Request for pull](http://help.github.com/send-pull-requests/).

 If you provide the code in any way (patch, pull request, post, comment, …) you automatically agree with a [project license](#license).

+### Bug reports

+This very open source project is maintained and improved during my free time.
+That is why I have no ability to test the functionality will all different combinations of Java, JAXB, JAXB plugins and Maven plugins.
+I leave this to community.
+Also newly created bug report should mention Java version and have a simple project attached (or one can clone the repository and alter one of the [`samples`](samples/)) that demonstrates the problem.

 #### Code style